Frequently Asked Questions

 What is a typical day in the life of an intern?

-A typical day begins at 8:30 a.m.
+There is no such thing as a typical day.
+However, most days begin at 8:30 a.m.
 Interns will arrive at their desk and check their email for the day's appointments, events, and/or meetings.
 Interns are responsible for keeping their members up to speed on the day's calendar of legislation that is scheduled to go before the Senate.
 Constituent calls and emails keep interns busy during the day along with assisting and supervising pages who help with small tasks.
-Interns also help to schedule meetings with constituents groups who have come to the statehouse to advocate for various pieces legislation.
-Interns should never be bored.
+Interns also help to schedule meetings with constituents and various groups who have come to the statehouse to advocate for various pieces of legislation.

 What kind of contacts and networking do interns make?